suffolklibraries/sljekyll/_events/ipswich-2018-07-30-friendship-rocks.md

 breadcrumb: y
 ---

-All ages are invited to drop in and celebrate International Friendship Day by decorating rocks in aid of Age UK Suffolk.
+All ages are invited to drop in and celebrate International Friendship Day by decorating pebbles in aid of Age UK Suffolk.